 To abuse or not to abuse: that is not the question

 To abuse or not to abuse: that is not the question.
-Abuse one must as a response to any name calling, cursing, profanities or expletives which seek to demean them.
+Abuse one must as a response to any name-calling, cursing, profanities, epithets, or expletives which seek to demean the recipient.
 The question is, how to do it tellingly?
-Perhaps not through the befuddled Hamlet, but otherwise, Shakespeare can be a good teacher of this skill.
-In Henry IV, Part 2 , authorities have come to arrest Falstaff at the suit of Mistress Quickly , the recently-widowed hostess, the inn-keeper of the tavern which Falstaff and his licentious chums haunt; the suit being that Falstaff had run a large debt and made a fraudulent proposal of marriage .
+Perhaps not through the befuddled Hamlet, but otherwise, Shakespeare can certainly be a good teacher of this skill.
+In Henry IV, Part 2 , authorities have come to arrest Falstaff at the suit of Mistress Quickly, the recently-widowed hostess, the innkeeper of the tavern which Falstaff and his licentious chums haunt; the suit being that Falstaff had run up a large debt and made a fraudulent proposal of marriage .
 A brawl ensues and the following vituperative conversation stands out: Hostess: … Wilt thou, thou bastardly rogue?...
 Ah, thou honeysuckle villain…Ah, thou honeyseed rogue, thou art a honeyseed, a man-queller, and a woman-queller… Thou wot, wot thou wot, wot ta?
 Do, do, thou rogue! do, thou hemp-seed!
-Page: Away, you scullion, you rampallian,...
+Page: Away, you scullion, you ramp...